 Of course this has a lot to due with how much energy a bass is expending, which during the winter is typically very little.
-Energy conservation becomes a bass’s main focus in winter.
-When deciding whether or not to eat, a bass will consider how much energy it is willing use to pursue a prey, and if it’s worth burning the energy or not.
-For this reason, slow moving baits are the best lures to use in winter.
+Energy conservation becomes a main focus for bass in the winter.
+When deciding whether or not to eat, a bass will consider how much energy it is willing use to pursue prey, and if it’s worth burning the energy or not.
+For this reason, slow moving baits make the best winter bass lures.

 Best Cold Water Bass Lures

-Paitience and slow retreivals are essential for winter bass fishing.
-Slow might not be the right word, we’re talking about casting a lure out and retreiving it for ten or more minutes sometimes.
+Patience and slow retrieves are essential for winter bass fishing.
+Slow might not even be the right word, we are talking about casting a lure out and retrieving it for five or more minutes sometimes.
 Bass will sometimes watch a bait sit still for a full minute or longer before deciding to strike.
-Some bass lures work better at slow retreivals than others, so we broke down the best lures to use for winter bass.
+Some bass lures work better at slow retrievals than others, so we broke down the best lures to use for winter bass.

 Using a blade bait like a Heddon Sonar is a very effective tactic in extremely cold waters.
-This tactic works on largemouth but works particularly well on smallmouth in deeper water.
-The technique is to let the blade bait sink to the bottom and let it rest for a bit.
+These baits work for catching largemouth, but are especially well known for being deadly smallmouth bass lures.
+The best technique to use with a blade bait is to let it sink to the bottom and let it rest for a bit.
 Then you want to jerk the rod tip up and make the bait dart upward but stop and let it flutter back down to the bottom and repeat the process.

 Winter Bass Fishing

-You may have noticed a trend amongst all the lures and the technique used to get bites.
-They are all working to get a reaction strike.
-Bass have lockjaw in the winter, and will only move a short distance for food.
-So running power lures like spinnerbaits and crankbaits are not going to do the trick.
+You may have noticed a trend amongst the three lures mentioned above, and that is they are all worked with a slow action.
+Many days during the winter, bass have lockjaw and will only move a short distance for food.
+So running power lures like spinnerbaits and crankbaits are not going to do the trick most of the time.

-There are some upsides to winter fishing though, and the main one is that for some reason some of the biggest bass hit during the winter months.
-A big contributor to that is that fishing pressure on most bodies of water is way down.
+There are some upsides to winter fishing though, and the main one is that you can catch big bass during the winter months.
+A big contributor to this is that fishing pressure on most bodies of water is way down.